mudont/tennis_sched/README.md

 ## Tennis scheduling problem

-Six friends share a winter tennis contract that allows any four of them them to play each Saturday morning for 30 weeks
+Six friends share a winter indoor tennis contract that allows any four of them to play each Saturday morning for 30 weeks
 ```
 NUM_WEEKS=30
 GROUP_SIZE=6